-If you are interested in SEO and netlinking, you know that getting quality backlinks is essential for good SEO.
+If you are interested in SEO and netlinking, you know that getting quality backlinks is essential for a good SEO.

 By definition, a backlink is an incoming link from any other website or blog.

 However, not all backlinks are of equal quality.
 Forget the saying: “The more the merrier”!
-It doesn’t work for links, at least not as long as “more” means that you buy or get links without checking if they are low quality or risky.
+It doesn’t work for links, at least as long as “more” means you buy or get links without checking if they are low quality or risky.

 Because what you need to know is that Google has strict rules about link building.
 Some inbound links may be considered a violation of its guidelines for webmasters, and a manipulation of its search algorithm.

-When developing a netlinking strategy, you should therefore be careful.
-While a good backlink can increase a website’s ranking, bad inbound links can penalise it.
+When you develop a netlinking strategy, you must therefore be careful.
+While a quality backlink can increase the referencing of a website, bad inbound links can on the contrary penalize it.

-1 – The so-called “natural” editorial links
+1 – So-called “natural” editorial links

-2 – The link building
+2 – Link building

-3 – Non-editorial links called “self-created”
+3 – Non-editorial links called “self-created

 In the age of Google Penguin, which is now part of Google’s core algorithm, you can’t use abusive SEO techniques such as keywordstuffing.
-If you create links with the same anchor tag on thousands of websites, Google might interpret it as spam.
+If you create links with the same anchor tag on thousands of websites, Google may interpret it as spam.